Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Abstract

 \section{Abstract}

 Luminous fast blue optical transients (LFBOTs) are a growing class of enigmatic energetic transients.
 They show fast rises and declines, high temperatures throughout their evolution, and non-thermal emission in radio and X-rays.
 Their power source is currently unknown, but proposed models include engine-driven supernovae, interaction-powered supernovae, shock cooling emission, intermediate mass black hole tidal disruption events (IMBH TDEs), and Wolf-Rayet/black hole mergers, among others.
 AT2024wpp is the most optically luminous LFBOT to date and has been observed extensively at multiple wavelengths, including radio, optical, UV, and X-rays.
-We take models from multiple scenarios and fit them to the AT2024wpp optical, radio, and X-ray light curves to determine if which of these scenarios can best describe all aspects of the data.
-We show that none of the multiwavelength light curve models can reasonably explain the data, although other physical arguments favour a stellar mass/IMBH TDE of a low mass star and a synchrotron blast wave.
-We discuss how this scenario can be tested with late-time observations, and what other scenarios could possibly explain the broadband data.
+We take models from multiple scenarios and fit them to the AT2024wpp optical, radio, and X-ray light curves to determine which of these scenarios can best describe all aspects of the data.
+We show that none of the multiwavelength light curve models can reasonably explain the data, and that other physical arguments disfavour models with homologously expanding ejecta.
+We discuss how a stellar mass/IMBH TDE of a low mass star can be tested with late-time observations, and what other scenarios could possibly explain the broadband data.